 Let’s start the installation of Node.js on your macOS system using Homebrew.
 So first update the Homebrew package manager index.
 Then you can install Node.js package in your MacOS system using the following command:

 You have successfully installed Node.js on your system.
 Execute below command on the terminal to view the installed Node.js version info.

-After installing the Node.js and npm on your system, use following commands to install Angular CLI tool on your system globally.
+After installing the Node.js and npm on your system, use the following commands to install the Angular CLI tool on your system globally.

 npm install -g @angular/cli